 Learnings from the workshops included the desire for clinical, blue themed colours and lightweight style typography; a preference for positive messaging and a neutral design that worked for men and women.

-Workshop participants had strong opinions about the designs we presented in our intial workshop.
-The name ‘SAFE LOVE’ was unanimously approved, but the block-style font and warm, African inspired colours and patterns were firmly rejected.
-Participants also wanted to avoid the ‘condom packaging’ reference and sperm image we trialled.
+Workshop participant shad strong opinions about the designs we presented in our initial workshop.
+The name 'SAFE LOVE' was unanimously approved, but the block-style font and warm, African inspired colours and patterns were firmly rejected.
+Participants also wanted to avoid the 'condom packaging' reference and sperm image we trialled.

 “The colour blue is very much required as most adolescent spaces in health facilities have it.”